Germany's Bundestag congratulates DW on 70th anniversary – DW – 05/10/2023

 Advertisement

-Germany's parliament, or Bundestag, celebrated Deutsche Welle (DW) on the ocassion of its 70th anniversary on Wednesday.
+Germany's parliament, or Bundestag, celebrated Deutsche Welle (DW) on the occasion of its 70th anniversary on Wednesday.

-The conmemoration took place in the Bundestag, with a lively celebration that was attended by Culture Minister Claudia Roth, along with numerous guests.
+The commemoration, attended by the Federal Commissioner for Culture and Media, Claudia Roth, and numerous guests, was held in the Bundestag and marked with a lively celebration.

 German Chancellor Olaf Scholz delivered a video message that was displayed at the gathering, where he thanked DW for its work.